top of page

 Comparing the height of my TBR against Mount Everest

 My electronic TBR is much longer than I’d like to admit.
 However, I’m so glad this list is not contained in my chaotic, sleep-deprived brain.
-It keeps me anchored and also stops me buying loads more books, or duplicates of books I already have, and bankrupting myself.
-If I do get a gift card or a little book-spending money, I buy books I’m already interested in rather than at random.
+It keeps me anchored, and also stops me buying loads more books – or duplicates of books I already have – and bankrupting myself.
+If I do get a gift card or a little book-spending money, I buy books I’m already interested in, rather than at random.
+I also borrow books from the library.

-If your TBR is any larger than, say, ten books then I highly recommend taking the time to make an up-to-date list of all the ones you have and all the ones you want to read but don’t yet own.
-Keep this list up to date, and your tired writer / reader brain will thank you.
+If your TBR is any larger than ten books long, I highly recommend taking the time to make an up-to-date list of all the ones you have, and all the ones you want to read but don’t own.
+Keep this list up-to-date, and your tired reader brain will thank you.

 TIP 2.
 PRIORITISE

 I’ve broken down my TBR further into higher and lower priority lists to help me get to the higher priority books faster.
 The books you consider high priority depend greatly on yourself and your circumstances.
-As a writer and editor, the books on my priority list are those in my favoured genres and writing craft books.
+As a writer and editor, the books on my priority list are writing craft books, and books in my favoured genres.

 Inevitably, after a few months I will fancy a change, and will then pick a title from my lower priority list.